“Why does my dog’s breath stink so bad?”

 Homemade Dog Food Additives from the Herb Garden for Better Doggie Breath

 - Mint Minty fresh breath doesn’t have to come from toothpastes, mouthwashes, gum, and mints made for people.
-There are minty solutions for dogs, too.
+There are minty solutions for dogs with bad breath, too.
 Peppermint and spearmint are natural breath fresheners you can crush up and put in your dog’s food or treats.
 A little mint can also help with a case of indigestion.

 - Cilantro This herb may be a favorite of bunnies worldwide, but it’s also good for your dog’s dental health.
 Cilantro and Coriander are often given together to help freshen breath and clean teeth.
 Just sprinkle a pinch on top of your dog’s food.

 - Sage A common kitchen herb, sage is well known for its antiseptic properties.
-Adding fresh sage to your dog’s food can help rid your dog’s mouth of odor causing bacteria.
+Adding fresh sage to your dog’s food can help rid your dog’s mouth of odor causing bacteria, clearing that dog breath smell.

 - Parsley Adding a little fresh parsley can help sweeten your dog’s food (and his breath) naturally without adding sugar.
 Parsley is also known to help with digestion and can be helpful for dogs recovering from an illness.
 Just boil some broth or stock and add in fresh parsley.